-Oftentimes, the head of the sales department will “own” sales enablement, but it can be a shared ownership between sales and marketing department heads.
+Oftentimes, the head of the sales department will “own” sales enablement, but it can be a shared ownership between sales and marketing agency or department heads.
 Certain elements may be owned by different individuals depending on their strengths and roles.

 The most important thing to remember about ownership is that it needs to be owned by someone who can make the best decisions for the program and help it thrive.
 It may look different from one company to the next, so create an ownership plan that works best for your organization.